fralau/mkdocs-macros-plugin/README.md

-> The result of a macro can be **HTML code**: this makes macros especially useful to make custom extensions to the syntax of markdown.
+> The result of a macro can be **HTML code**: this makes macros especially useful to make custom extensions to the syntax of markdown, such as buttons, calls to email, embedding YouTube videos, etc.

 It is possible to use the wide range of facilities provided by [Jinja2 templates](http://jinja.pocoo.org/docs/2.10/templates/).